SWEN90009-2024/SC-BlueRing/docs/agile ceremonies/Sprint-2 retrospective.md

     - We were able to optimise the documents quickly based on the feedback from the last sprint.
 In sprint 2, we updated the readme file, project background, and requirements elicitations file.
     - We enhanced communication within the group and among the mentors.
 We created a discord channel to archive documents and notifications, and established times for weekly mentor meetings, brainstorming sessions, and regular meetings.
 2. **Discussion of Challenges**: Identification of challenges faced during the sprint, including specific incidents that could be improved.
-    - An area we can improve in sprint 2 is the communication between the 10 people.
+    - An area we can improve in sprint 2 is the communication between the ten people.
 Although the collaboration between the two sub-teams was very efficient, there could be information gaps.
     - The process of assigning tasks could be optimised and the management of the Trello Board could be improved.
 3. **Proposal of Solutions**: Suggestions for practical solutions to the challenges identified, aimed at refining workflows and enhancing team dynamics.
     - Continuously adjust the git file naming and structure based on feedback from the mentor team on sprint 2.
-    - The solution to optimise the allocation of tasks could be to let the scrum master of the team allocate tasks in a regular meeting and let the team members make their choices.
+    - The solution to optimise the allocation of tasks could be to let the scrum master of the team allocate tasks in a regular meeting and let the team members choose their tasks.
     - Arrange the agenda in advance, make full use of the time slots of weekly meetings and tutorials to ensure stable meeting outputs.
 4. **Previous sprint Improvement Effect Tracking**
     - In the last sprint retrospective meeting, we decided that we should implement a structured approach to Git file management and folder naming conventions.
 In sprint 2, we optimised the Git file structure and naming convention.
     - In the last sprint retrospective meeting, we decided that we should enhance team interaction.
-In sprint 2, we kept attendance records for the meetings and all members of the group were able to attend on time, except for those who had class conflicts.
+In sprint 2, we kept attendance records for the meetings and all members of the group were able to attend on time, except for those who had conflicts due to classes.

 ## Conclusion